How to Choose the Right Senior Living Facility: A Checklist - WTOP News

 4. Determine your loved one’s finances

-Fees can vary widely depending on a range of factors, including the location of the community and the services provided.
-According to Genworth and CareScout’s 2024 Cost of Care survey, the average monthly cost of an assisted living community is $5,900 and a semi-private room in a nursing home facility is $9,277.
+Fees can vary widely depending on a range of factors, including the location of the community and the services and amenities provided.
+What you’ll pay can also vary between levels of care.
+For instance, according to Genworth and CareScout’s 2024 Cost of Care survey, the average monthly cost of an assisted living community is $5,900, but a private room in a nursing home facility is $10,646 per month.

 Long-term care insurance may help cover some costs, but there may be limitations.